Mo (TV series)

-Mo is an American comedy-drama streaming television series that premiered on August 24, 2022 on Netflix.
+Mo (stylized with all uppercase) is an American comedy-drama television series that premiered on August 24, 2022 on Netflix.
 The series stars Mo Amer as the titular character.
-The series is loosely based on Amer's own life as a Palestinian refugee living in Houston, Texas.
-It is co-created by Ramy Youssef and also stars Farah Bsieso, Omar Elba, Teresa Ruiz and Tobe Nwigwe.
+The series is loosely based on Amer's own life as a Palestinian refugee descendant living in Houston, Texas.
+It is co-created by Ramy Youssef and also stars Farah Bsieso, Teresa Ruiz and Tobe Nwigwe.

-In January 2023, Netflix renewed the series for a second and final season.
+In January 2023, Netflix renewed the series for a second and final season, which premiered on January 30, 2025.